SamGuercho/smart_document/README.md

 # Smart Document Classification

 A Python library for intelligent document classification using Large Language Models (LLMs).
-This project provides a modular framework for classifying business documents such as invoices, contracts, and business reports using OpenAI's GPT models.
+This project provides a modular framework for classifying business documents such as invoices, contracts, and earnings reports using OpenAI's GPT models.

 ## Features